pinkal-sanoria/pinkal-sanoria/README.md

 My expertise lies in Python, Django, FastAPI, Django REST Framework,Flask,PostgreSQL,MongoDB Git, and Linux.
 I am well-versed in developing REST APIs using Django and have a proven track record in Full-Stack Development.

-Feel free to reach out to me at pinkalsanoria123@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/mrpinkal/ to discuss any projects or collaborations.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pinkal-sanoria&label=Profile%20views&color=0e75b6&style=flat" alt="pinkal-sanoria" /> </p>